 Roosevelt Island’s Main Street problem may never be perfectly solvable, but it can get better.
-Meanwhile, we need to accept the facts.
+Meanwhile, facts matter.

 Roosevelt Island History in Reverse

-But on Roosevelt Island, the opposite is true.
+Not on Roosevelt Island, because here the opposite is true.

 Walk all the way around to see the country church facade that welcomed indigents.
 But the almshouse workers are gone, and we’ve still got a backward church